Connect, Lead, and Create Impact

 Interviews will be offered on a rolling basis, so the earlier you apply, the better!
 When you complete the application, you will receive an email from us explaining the next steps (additional documentation to submit before receiving an invitation to group/individual interviews).

-JTF Board members have the opportunity to earn up to 32 community service hours per program year.
+JTF Board members have the opportunity to earn up to 32 community service hours per program year for their fundraising efforts.

 The seven Sunday board meetings will take place in San Francisco/ the Peninsula (3– 7 pm).

-- Individual/small group fundraisers (in person and/or online)
+• Individual/small partner fundraisers (in person and/or online)

 The cost of the program is $1,000.
 Need-based financial assistance is available.

-- Following your first year on the JTF Board, you can apply to join the Leadership Council to deepen your learning and establish your skills as a leader and mentor.
+• Following your first year on the JTF Board, you can apply to join the Leadership Council (LC) to deepen your learning and establish your skills as a leader and mentor.

-- The JTF Leadership Council (LC) is exclusively for returning JTF members who are ready to take their leadership and fundraising skills to the next level.
-The JTF Leadership Council has a unique and important role in helping to plan and facilitate JTF Board meetings, making executive decisions, guiding programming, mentoring their peers, and operating as role models for the rest of the group.
+• Being an LC is exclusively for returning JTF members who are ready to take their leadership and fundraising skills to the next level.
+LC members have a unique and important role in helping to plan and facilitate JTF Board meetings, making executive decisions, guiding programming, mentoring their peers, and operating as role models for the rest of the group.

-- The additional time commitment for JTF Leadership Council (LC) members is 7-10 hours per month, which includes:
+• The additional time commitment for LC members is 7-10 hours per month, which includes: